-Heuristics are simple decision rules (or mental shortcuts) that people use to save time and minimize cognitive effort when forming judgments and making decisions.
+Heuristics are simple decision rules (or mental short-cuts) that people use to save time and minimize cognitive effort when forming judgments and making decisions.
 Thus, heuristics tend to focus only on the most relevant aspects of the problem, while paying little or no attention to other factors.
 This simplified approach to decision making often leads to choices characterized by lower accuracy and systematic errors that could result in suboptimal outcomes.
-These systematic errors, also referred to as decision biases, are particularly common in complex decisions when consumers have limited information while facing time constraints.
-Some of the most common decision heuristics are outlined below.
+These systematic errors, also referred to as decision biases, are particularly common in complex marketing insight (continued)